-- Embed Year 7 residential experiences and develop them in Year 9 - · Roll out the APLUS Award c.
-Public benefit
+- Embed Year 7 residential experiences and develop them in Year 9 - Maximise the use of Batchelor's Hall

 The Multi Academy Trust always strives to provide outstanding education and improve the levels of performance of its students at all levels.
 The Multi Academy Trust continues to aim to attract high quality teachers and support staff in order to deliver its objectives and advance for the public benefit education in our academies.